bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 Proposal | Description |
 :--- | :--- |
 Add Patient interaction | Some of the features normally done through the Revise Patient interaction are now part of Add Patient.
 Specifically, 'force create' and newborn interactions are now done with Add Patient. |
-Partial Revise interaction | A Partial Revise interaction allows users to logically delete, add or change part of the Patient resource.
+Update interaction | A Update interaction allows users to logically delete, add or change part of the Patient resource.
 This is useful when a stakeholder doesn't need (or persist) certain Patient attributes, but today, must query and then echo back these attributes in a Revise Patient interaction.
 Knowledge of [FHIRPath](http://hl7.org/fhirpath/N1/) is required to use this interaction.
 The exact patch operations allowed by the Client Registry is to be determined.|
 Business dates feature | Attributes will have business dates that haven't been present in V3. | Get Eligibility interaction | This guide includes sections describing a Get Eligibility interaction that is similar to V3.
 However the Get Eligibility FHIR specification should be provided by Health Insurance BC (HIBC).
 This guide speculates on how those requests and responses may be structured but the Client Registry _FHIR team still needs to consult with HIBC_.|

 #### Patient Resource

 All interactions will primarily use the Patient resource.
 The Patient resource is ideal to represent clients as the Patient resource has many of the necessary attributes but will require some extensions.
 Patients also are recommended for enterprise master patient indices by the HL7 group and is in a Normative state, i.e. stable and ready for implementation.
 See [FHIR standards evolution](http://hl7.org/fhir/versions.html#std-process) for a description of Normative.

+Two Patient profiles are used: the main profile [ClientRegistryPatient](StructureDefinition-bc-patient.html) and the search profile [PatientByExample](StructureDefinition-bc-patient-by-example.html).

 ##### Patient Extensions